Music Streaming vs Buying Cost

 Here, is the price of one purchased song.
 Once the calculator has , , and , it compares them and reports the lowest value as the cheapest option.

-This model is intentionally simple.
+This music streaming model is intentionally simple.
 It does not try to guess which exact albums you would buy or whether you would replay the same purchased songs for years.
 Instead, it answers a narrower question: if you wanted to support your current monthly listening volume through ownership, what would that cost compared with a subscription?
 That makes the result easy to interpret and useful for quick planning.

+This music streaming vs buying worked example uses sample numbers to show how the monthly comparison changes with listening volume.
 Suppose your streaming subscription costs $10 per month.
 You listen to 200 songs per month, the average album you would buy contains 10 songs, the average album price is $10, and the average price per song is $1.29.
 The streaming cost is simply $10.00 for the month.

 Now consider a lighter listener.
 If you still pay $10 per month for streaming but only listen to 20 songs in a month, the comparison changes.
 Album buying would be estimated as 20 divided by 10, or 2 albums, multiplied by $10, for a total of $20.00.
 Buying 20 individual songs at $1.29 each would cost $25.80.
 Streaming remains cheaper than buying tracks one by one, but it is cheaper than albums only if your album assumptions are accurate and you truly need new albums every month.